Succession and Acquisition Consultant - Req. 1900466

 Essential Duties and Responsibilities:

-• Consults with branch owners on practice growth alternatives for maximizing the value of their practices upon retirement, death or disability.
+· Consult with financial advisors on practice growth alternatives by sharing the drivers of practice valuation to help maximize the value of their practices upon retirement, death or disability.

-• Assist ICD branch owners in conducting detailed due diligence reviews of potential acquisition practices and counsel the owners on concerns or potential challenges associated with potential acquisition candidates based on the due diligence data.
+· Assist financial advisors in conducting detailed due diligence reviews of potential acquisition practices and counsel them on concerns or potential challenges associated with potential acquisition candidates.

-• Perform duties in a highly professional manner to address and resolve conflicts or issues that arise in any and all consulting engagements with ICD branch owners to facilitating a positive working relationship between the field and home office.
+· Perform duties in a highly professional manner to address and resolve conflicts or issues that arise in any and all consulting engagements with financial advisors to facilitating a positive working relationship between the field and home office.